-Students proceeding to the B.P.H.E/B.KIN. degrees are required to attend the courses of instruction and the examinations in all prescribed subjects.
+Students proceeding to the B.P.H.E/B.KIN. degree are required to attend the courses of instruction and the examinations in all prescribed subjects.
 Students are expected to attend and actively participate in 100% of activity course sessions as well as 100% of the assigned laboratories, seminars and tutorial sessions in academic courses.
 All absences must be documented.
-Number of documented absences permitted will vary with each required and optional course.
-For requirements refer to the course outlines.
+Refer to course outlines for the effects that absence(s) will have on final grades.
 Classes begin 10 minutes after the hour and finish on the hour, unless otherwise stated.